Glossary

 Impaired Mortality

-A mortality assumption that has been adjusted for impairments.
-(ASOP No. 48)
+Mortality assumption that has been adjusted for impairments.
+(Exposure Draft, Proposed ASOP Life Settlements Mortality)

 Impairment

-A health factor or condition that tends to increase an insured’s probability of death.
-(ASOP No. 48)
+Health factor or condition that tends to increase an insured’s probability of death.
+(Exposure Draft, Proposed ASOP Life Settlements Mortality)

 Implementation